jlperla/latex/README.md

 - If you changed the auxilary directory, then in "Options/Configure TeXstudio" and go to the "Build" tab, choose "Advanced Options" and set the Additional Search Paths for the "Log File" to be `%TEXAUX%`

 - In the same tab, set the "Build and View" to be "txs:///pdf-chain", and I like to turn off "Check and update bibliography before compiling" and set the Compile Repetitions to be 0 (just keep in mind to manually run bibtex with F8 occasionally)

-  -Consider installing [Jabref](http://www.jabref.org) for editing bibtex files.
+- Consider installing [Jabref](http://www.jabref.org) for editing bibtex files.
 My "BibTex key generator"  pattern is `[authors3][year]`

 ## OS/X
 The following are written given an installation of [MacTex](http://tug.org/mactex/mactex-download.html).
 The Mac versions of latex are less flexible than the Windows versions, so the parent paths below need to be set more carefully.

 - After the MacTex installation, open a terminal to create some folders.
 Note, if you are using the Finder instead of a terminal on  OSX Lion and above, the `~/Library` folder is hidden.
 To open it, use the Finder's Go menu and hold down the Option key to reveal an extra item in the menu.